rreusser/ndarray-transfinite-interpolation/README.md

 ## Example

-To create a planar mesh in two dimensions, imagine a unit square parameterized by `[u, v]`, with `u ∈ [0, 1]`, and `v ∈ [0, 1]`.
+To create a planar mesh in two dimensions, specify functions defining the four edges.
 Each of the four edges is defined by a function of one variable.
-The input to transfinite interpolation is these functions.
-The easiest way to conceptualize it is as ordered pairs of opposing edges, the first set with `u` ommitted, then `v`.
+The easiest way to remember the sequence is as ordered pairs of opposing edges, the first set with `u` ommitted, then `v`.

 <p align="center">
   <a href="http://demos.rickyreusser.com/ndarray-transfinite-interpolation/square.html" target="_blank">